VagelisD/Buffer-Overflow-Practise/return-oriented-programming/README.md

-# Return oriented programming at its simplest form.
+# Return oriented programming at its simplest

 `rop.c` binary